 12. Choose shared bathroom facilities

-If you’re keen to stay in a hotel or guesthouse, consider one that offers rooms with shared bathrooms.
+If you’re keen to staying in a guesthouse or any other types of hotels in Iceland, consider one that offers rooms with shared bathrooms.
 These tend to be considerably cheaper than those with ensuite facilities.
 If you’re concerned about sharing with strangers, you can reassure yourself about standards of hygiene and overall cleanliness by checking reliable reviews.
-In Iceland, the quality tends to be high and you shouldn’t have to compromise your standards.
+In Iceland, the quality of accomodation tends to be high, and you shouldn’t have to compromise your standards.

 13. Go camping